Rose's Bookshelf Number One

 My third selection was An American Marriage by Tayari Jones.
 I thought we’d bring it back home and read something with a more contemporary setting.
 This is the story of a modern couple, Roy and Celestial, who are struggling to find common ground in their first year of marriage.
 It is abruptly interrupted when Roy is arrested for a crime he did not commit, and unfairly sentenced to twelve years in prison.
 We see their relationship fall apart after they are separated, and Celestial turns to the comfort of a childhood friend.
 In her fourth novel, Miss Jones explores the highs and lows of marriage, as well as the lack of justice for Black men in America.
 Her novel gained popularity as an Oprah’s Book Club selection and throngs of readers supported her national tour.
 Here is my review.

-My fourth selection: Gloria Edim's Well-read Black Girl!
+My fourth selection: Gloria Edim's Well-Read Black Girl!
 She started a movement in Brooklyn that inspired Well-Read Black Girl book clubs all over the country.
 In this anthology, a variety of authors introduce us to books they love and how they affect us.
 This book as well as the Well-Read Black Girl Twitter feeds and Facebook page will keep you abreast of the up and coming writers from Africa, America, and the Caribbean.
 Looking for good reads?
 This is a great start!
+This passage from Goodreads says it all!

 7. Their Eyes Were Watching God

 I wanted to go back to the classics and make sure I was including our best literature from the past, so I chose Zora Neale Hurston’s Their Eyes Were Watching God, first published in 1937.
 Interest revived during the Black Culture movement of the 70's, and again with women's studies later on.
 It was important because it was one of the first novels published by a Black woman and the first to show a woman of any color finding her voice and place in the world.
-Hurston used Black dialect in her dialogues, and this caused some critics to question the quality of her work, but today, we see it as local color, making the 1930's real to us.
+Hurston used Black dialect in her dialogues, but not the narration, and this caused some critics to question the quality of her work.
+But today, we see it as local color making the 1930's real to us.
 It has since been adopted by high school and college literature classes, making it required reading for many.

-Their Eyes Were Watching God is a coming-of-age story of Janie, who moves from a marriage arranged by her grandmother to romance and then to love.
+Their Eyes Were Watching God is a coming-of-age story of Janie, who moves from a marriage arranged by her grandmother to romance and status and then to love.
 Themes of class, colorism, freedom, and the ever-present battle of the sexes pervade the novel.
 It's a fairly short read, one you can definitely do in a week.
-Here are the reviews from Goodreads.
+Here is a review from Goodreads.

 8. A Day Late and a Dollar Short

 A Day Late... is the hilarious story of Viola, the matriarch of a dysfunctional family.
 She battles the selfish concerns of four adult children and a wayward husband along with her own health issues, a plight too many of us find ourselves in.
-It's modern-day family life at its funniest..
-Don't be misled by the cover.
-Check out the reviews on Goodreads:
+It's modern-day family life at its funniest.
+Check out the review by Donna Bennett on Goodreads:

 9. Coming of Age in Mississippi